rafael-ariascalles/Deep-Q-Network-pytorch/README.md

 	- Next, install the **classic control** environment group by following the instructions [here](https://github.com/openai/gym#classic-control).
 	- Then, install the **box2d** environment group by following the instructions [here](https://github.com/openai/gym#box2d).

-3. Clone the repository (if you haven't already!), and navigate to the `python/` folder.
-Then, install several dependencies.
+3. Clone the repository, and navigate to the `python/` folder.
+Then, install several dependencies. or if you just need to prepare the enviroment just use the dependencies of the repository.
 ```bash
 git clone https://github.com/udacity/deep-reinforcement-learning.git
 cd deep-reinforcement-learning/python
 pip install .
 ```

 in [this repository](https://github.com/udacity/deep-reinforcement-learning/blob/master/README.md) are more step´s on how to configure all the enviroments but unti here is possible to train the Agent